 This may seem like an obvious tip, but I think it is important to mention.
 If you plan on visiting the theme parks, especially for multiple days, always purchase your tickets ahead of time.
 The major theme parks regularly offer discounted prices on multi-day tickets and the tickets are always cheaper than gate prices.

 For Walt Disney World, skip the Park Hopper option on your tickets.
-I recommend visiting a single theme park per day and save the extra money for treats and souvenirs during your vacation.
+I recommend visiting a single theme park per day.
+You can save the extra money for treats and souvenirs during your vacation.
 Even if you want to leave the park for a midday nap or meal, you will be able to return to the same park later in the day.
+See my Disney World pre-planned itinerary guide for a step-by-step planner.

 In addition to theme park tickets, you can purchase a Go City Orlando Explorer Pass for access to smaller attractions at a discounted rate.
 You can choose a custom pass for your favorite attractions or a multi-day all-inclusive pass.